15 Fun Flying Exercises That Will Sharpen Your Skills

 Pump-ups: Increased difficulty for advanced training

-Spiral-bound for convenient use in the cockpit
+Optional spiral bound printed manual for easy use in the cockpit

 Bonus videos showing our instructor flying the exercises

 Everybody needs exercise.
 We need physical exercise.
 We need mental exercise.
 And, if we’re pilots, we need flying exercise.
 Yet despite knowing we need it, we don’t do enough of it.